Dylonni/42_IOT/p3/README.md

 ```

-This file ressembles **`deployment.yaml`**, **`service.yaml`** and/or **`ingress.yaml`** files.
-But there are some tags that needs further explanation.
+Here are some tags that needs further explanation.

 - **`repoURL`** : the github repository that ArgoCD will watch on.
 - **`targetRevision`** : the specific branch to watch on.
-- **`path`** : the specific folder inside the repo to watch on.
+- **`path`** : the specific folder inside the repo to watch on (if there is).
-- **`server`** : where the apps runs (by default it's the kubernetes 'local' cluster, the one where argocd runs).
+- **`server`** : where the apps runs (by default it's the kubernetes 'local' cluster, the one where ArgoCD runs).
 - **`syncPolicy:automated:prune`** : deletes ressources that are not inside the Git repo anymore.

-## About selfHealing
+### About selfHealing

 This tag will define how your ArgoCD will react to changes.
 By default it is set to **`false`**, if you let it that way, ArgoCD will not do anything automatically.

 Let's say you want to edit the number of replicas for one of your **Pods** :

-###  selfHeal : false
+####  selfHeal : false

-- **If you modify locally (without changing files on Git)** : ArgoCD will say that you are **OutOfSync**, because it's source of truth (git) doesn't have the same state as your current app.
+- **If you modify files locally (without changing files on Git)** : ArgoCD will say that you are **OutOfSync**, because it's source of truth (git) doesn't have the same state as your current app.
 In order to get synchronized again you need to write the same changes as you did locally inside your Git repository.
 > [!CAUTION]
-> You can "force" the sync inside the ArgoCD interface, and it might show that it is **Synced**. **HOWEVER** this is not really the case, as ArgoCD doesn't modify Git files on it's own, you might end up having 2 different configurations of your app without knowing which is the real one, creating a **misalignment** problem.
-It's important to modify Git files and not doing things locally, or if you do, ensure that you commit those changes on your Git repo. (even if it kind of defeats the point of using ArgoCD).
+> You can "force" the sync inside the ArgoCD interface, and it might show that it is **Synced**.
+> **HOWEVER** this is not really the case, as ArgoCD doesn't modify Git files on it's own, you might end up having 2 different configurations of your app without knowing which is the real one, creating a **misalignment** problem.
+>It's important to modify Git files and not doing things locally, or if you do, ensure that you commit those changes on your Git repo. (even if it kind of defeats the point of using ArgoCD).

-- **If you modify on Git** : ArgoCD will say that you are **OutOfSync**, you can press the "Sync" button to sync your app again and everything turns normal (the changes will be the ones you have made on your Git).
+- **If you modify files on Git** : ArgoCD will say that you are **OutOfSync**, you can press the "Sync" button to sync your app again and everything turns normal (the changes will be the ones you have made on your Git).

-###  selfHeal : true
+####  selfHeal : true

-- **If you modify locally (without changing files on Git)** :  ArgoCD will say that you are **OutOfSync**, and after some time, your cluster will get back to the **Synced** state -> ArgoCD reverted the changes you have made locally and got back to the state defined on Git.
+- **If you modify files locally (without changing files on Git)** :  ArgoCD will say that you are **OutOfSync**, and after some time, your cluster will get back to the **Synced** state -> ArgoCD reverted the changes you have made locally and got back to the state defined on Git.

-- **If you modify on Git** :  ArgoCD will say that you are **OutOfSync** and after some time, your cluster will get back to the **Synced** state (with the changes you have made on your Git).
+- **If you modify files on Git** :  ArgoCD will say that you are **OutOfSync** and after some time, your cluster will get back to the **Synced** state (with the changes you have made on your Git).

-## About Namespaces
+### About Namespaces

 A Namespace is a logical way to isolate and organize ressources, in this project we are required to create one namespace for ArgoCD (named "argocd") in which argocd will run in, and one for the development of the app (named "dev").

 Every **Pod** in **dev** will not be able to communicate with a **Pod** in the **argocd** namespace for example.

 Here is a little schema about what it looks like:
 ![NAMESPACES](../docs/p3/namespaces.png)